mwat56/whitespace/README.md

 You can de-/activate the removal behaviour at runtime by setting the boolean `UseRemoveWhitespace` flag.
 If it is `true` (i.e. the default) both the `Remove()` and `Wrap()` functions work as expected (see above).
-However, if you set that flag to `false` no whitespace removal takes place and the HTML pages produced by your server will be send to the remote user as they were generated.
+However, if you set that flag to `false` no whitespace removal takes place and the HTML pages produced by your server will be send to the remote user as they were generated (including the whitespace you and/or your tools put there).

 ## Libraries